cccedric/cpql/README.md

 For any questions, please feel free to email chenyuhui2022@ia.ac.cn.

 # 🙏 Acknowledgement
-Our code is built upon [comsistency models](https://github.com/openai/consistency_models), [Diffusion-QL](https://github.com/twitter/diffusion-rl).
+Our code is built upon [consistency models](https://github.com/openai/consistency_models), [Diffusion-QL](https://github.com/twitter/diffusion-rl).
 We thank all these authors for their nicely open sourced code and their great contributions to the community.

 # 🏷️ License
 This repository is released under the GNU license.
 See [LICENSE](LICENSE) for additional details.